 To sum it up, an Indian brand shouldn’t forget that even if they manage to establish a solid reputation, Chinese consumers will never know someone emailed them.

 The solution to email marketing is Wechat!

-In short, Wechat is a complex and highly structured tool, more than any Western App.
-It must therefore represent the starting point for any company to get in touch with a friend, partner or Chinese customer.
+In short, WeChat is a more complex and highly structured tool, more than any Western App.
+It must therefore represent the starting point for any company to get in touch with a friend, partner, or Chinese customer.

 WeChat marketing is analogous in its functions to email

 Although no one opens emails in China, around 1.2 billion people use WeChat regularly, and 61% of WeChat users open it at least 10 times a day.
 So, this is the right tool to target your market with promotional content.